gmodena/pandasql/README.md

 pandasql
 ========

+This is a fork of `pandasql` that uses SQLAlchemy (http://www.sqlalchemy.org) to handle database connections.
+Backward compatibility to the old dbapi backend is provided, both for in memory and on disk persistence.

 `pandasql` allows you to query `pandas` DataFrames using SQL syntax.
 It works similarly to `sqldf` in R. `pandasql` seeks to provide a more familiar way of manipulating and cleaning data for people new to Python or `pandas`.

+With SQLAlchemy `pandasql` can use a variety of backends to offload computation to.
+A use case for this would be working with data that does not fit in memory, or queries that produce (intermediate) result sets that do not fit in memory.

 #### Installation
 ```
-$ pip install -U pandasql
+$ pip install -U git+https://github.com/gmodena/pandasql@sqlalchemy
 ```

 #### Basics
-The main function used in pandasql is `sqldf`. `sqldf` accepts 2 parametrs
+The main function used in pandasql is `sqldf`. `sqldf` accepts 4 parametrs
    - a sql query string
    - an set of session/environment variables (`locals()` or `globals()`)
+   - what to do if a table with the same name as the dataframe already exists in the database
+   -  create a sqlalchemy Engine object to handle a database connection (eg. disk persistence)

 Specifying `locals()` or `globals()` can get tedious.
 You can defined a short helper function to fix this.